ArkeselDev/2023-software-enginer-coding-challenge/README.md

 The coding challenge consists of five questions that will help us assess your problem-solving skills, data structures, and algorithm knowledge.
 You can use any programming language of your choice to solve these problems.

-Please below the detailed instructions, input format, output format, and additional requirements for each question.
+Please find below detailed instructions, input format, output format, and additional requirements for each question.

 **Question 1 - Array Manipulation**